 Two types of labral tears have been identified.
-12 A primary tear, or type 1 tear, is a detachment of the labrum from the rim of the acetabulum, commonly caused by a cam impingement.
-A type 2 tear is an intrasubstance tear of the labrum, typically caused by a crushing of the labrum against the neck of the femur by an overhanging rim of the acetabulum, also called a pincer lesion.4
+A primary tear, or type 1 tear, is a detachment of the labrum from the rim of the acetabulum, commonly caused by a cam impingement.
+A type 2 tear is an intrasubstance tear of the labrum, typically caused by a crushing of the labrum against the neck of the femur by an overhanging rim of the acetabulum, also called a pincer lesion.

 Debridement, or repair of the labral defect, is dependent on the causes of impingement and the severity of the tear.
-"The goal of surgical treatment of labral tears is to eliminate any unstable tissue by debridement or repair, while preserving as much healthy tissue as possible to allow the labrum to maintain its role as a suction seal and secondary joint stabilizer."4 If the labrum is detached from the rim, a repair may be necessary and a suture anchor repair is used.
-If the labrum remains attached and the majority of the substance is intact, there is a possibility that a debridement with a shaver is adequate.
+"The goal of surgical treatment of labral tears is to eliminate any unstable tissue by debridement or repair, while preserving as much healthy tissue as possible to allow the labrum to maintain its role as a suction seal and secondary joint stabilizer."
+If the labrum is detached from the rim, a repair may be necessary and a suture anchor repair is used.
+If the labrum remains attached and the majority of the substance is intact, there is a possibility that a debridement with a shaver is adequate. rim.
+If detachment is necessary, the labrum is detached using a curved beaver blade on a long handle.
+The acetabuloplasty is performed using a motorized burr.
+Progress is monitored with radiographic imaging.
+It is not recommended to resect greater than 5 mm of acetabular rim as it may cause instability.
+A suture repair is performed if detachment is necessary.